-Ad Pe Lo operty Owner: dress: rmit No.: cation: scription of improvements: a ssessed value, BEFORE structure ONLY (market appraisal or adjusted improvement, or if damaged, ed), not including land value: \$ Α ost of Improvement - ctual cost of the construc Include volunteer labor a tion (see items to include/exclude) nd donated supplies. \$ R ment (or Cost to Repair) X 100 rket Value % ater (Substantial Improvement), entire structure including the existing the base flood elevation (BFE) and all other aspects brought into com ıpliance. lm portant Notes: 1.
-Review cost estimates to o ensure that all appropriate costs are included or excluded.
-2. building is determined to be substantially improved, it must be elevate If building is substantially improved, it must be elevated or dry floodpro 3.
-Proposals to repair dam age from any cause must be analyzed using the formula shown above.
-4. repairs comply with floor nents or repairs to a post-FIRM building must be evaluated to ensure th dplain management regulations and to ensure that the improvements o at would make it non-compliant.
-5. s of designated historic structures may be granted a variance or be exe provided the work will not preclude continued designation as a "historic 6. th directly correcting health, sanitary, and safety code violations may be tion must have been officially cited prior to submission of the permit ap De etermination completed by y: Da ite:
+- 1. Review cost estimates to ensure that all appropriate costs are included or excluded. - 2.
+If a residential pre-FIRM building is determined to be substantially improved, it must be elevated to or above the BFE.
+If a non-residential pre-FIRM building is substantially improved, it must be elevated or dry floodproofed to the BFE. - 3.
+Proposals to repair damage from any cause must be analyzed using the formula shown above. - 4.
+Any proposed improvements or repairs to a post-FIRM building must be evaluated to ensure that the improvements or repairs comply with floodplain management regulations and to ensure that the improvements or repairs do not alter any aspect of the building that would make it non-compliant. - 5.
+Alterations to and repairs of designated historic structures may be granted a variance or be exempt under the substantial improvement definition) provided the work will not preclude continued designation as a "historic structure." - 6.
+Any costs associated with directly correcting health, sanitary, and safety code violations may be excluded from the cost of improvement.
+The violation must have been officially cited prior to submission of the permit application.

+Determination completed by: